techmehedi/GymBro/README.md

 ### Common Issues

-1. **Clerk Authentication Errors**
+1. **Supabase Authentication Errors**
-   - Verify API keys in environment variables
+   - Verify Supabase URL and keys in environment variables
-   - Check Clerk dashboard for proper configuration
+   - Check Supabase dashboard for proper configuration
+   - Ensure service role key is used on backend, anon key on frontend

 2. **Database Connection Issues**
    - Ensure D1 database is created and migrated